-Therefore, activate the export aligned button and select the axis and orientation that points upwards for your printer.
-If export aligned is not activated, the default is to export in the coordinate system used by BiSS, i.e., the set occlusal plane is the x-z plane.
+coordinate system used by BiSS, i.e., the set occlusal plane is the x-z plane.
 Export in original position means that the data is exported in the same coordinate system in which the main scans were originally loaded.
+Export like displayed means that the data is output exactly as displayed, i.e. including bite blocking by the articulator.

-5.14.5 Export Intermediate Stages
+5.15.7 Export Intermediate Stages

-To export an intermediate status, select the processing statuses that you want to export and then click export (image 82).
+To export an intermediate status, select the processing statuses that you want to export and then click export (image 93).

 Stage Upper jaw Lower jaw

 Original

 Extra components

 Implant scan

 Manually repaired

 Fringe cut off

 Holes closed

 Base added

 Attachments assembled

 Labeled

 With implantats

 Gingiva masks subtracted

 Segmented

 Hollowed out

 With escape holes

 Simplified

 Stumps removed

-Gingiva masks subtracted (Stumps )
+Gingiva masks subtracted (Stumps)

 Segmented (stumps)

 Hollowed out (Stumps)

 With escape holes (Stumps)

 Simplified (Stumps)

 Export